-- hydrogen peroxcide-will kill the larvae on contact and also reduce attracting fungi on the soil.
+- 3 % hydrogen peroxide-will kill the larvae on contact and also reduce attracting fungi on the soil.

 - baking soil at 180 degrees F for about 45 minutes will sterilize the soil.

-- To microwave your soil for sterilization: Place 4 Cups moist soil in an open micrwavable dish.
+- To microwave your soil for sterilization: Place 4 Cups moist soil in an open microwavable dish.
 Microwave on high for 2 minutes 30 seconds.

 - Sterilizing soil is Great to kill gnats eggs in newly purchased or reused potting soil.
 This will help avoid infestations in future by killing off live larvae and eggs in the soil.